 China’s "march" towards the region began in the late 1970s and has accelerated each year, expanding its scope from an economic to a political and security horizon.
 As China’s economy diversified, it required more resources and promising markets; the massive energy basins in the eastern and southern parts of the Mediterranean region and rich developed markets in the northern one seemed a perfect destination for Beijing’s new ambitions.
 Today, China’s powerful economic presence is a common feature in the vast majority of the Mediterranean countries.

 Against this background, how does China’s growing global role affect the current dynamics of the Mediterranean region?
-Scholars and experts from China and a number of Mediterranean countries will gather in Rome on October 28, 2019 for the ChinaMed Symposium 2019 to discuss this issue and present the ChinaMed Report 2019 - China’s New Role in the Wider Mediterranean Region.
+Scholars and experts from China and a number of Mediterranean countries gathered in Rome on October 28, 2019 for the ChinaMed Symposium 2019 to discuss this issue and present the ChinaMed Report 2019 - China’s New Role in the Wider Mediterranean Region.

 The ChinaMed Symposium is a closed-door event - to be held under Chatham House Rule - for a select group of experts and practitioners.
 The event will be divided in five sections addressing the following topics: